aantron/ocaml.org/data/planet/gallium/florian-compiler-weekly-11-december-2023.md

 library for compression within the runtime added this library as dependency for all users of the OCaml runtime.</p>
 <p>In other words, we had added a new C dependency to all OCaml users.
-If this didn&rsquo;t seem to create problem on macOS or most linux situation, at least for developers, it was clearly a non ideal situation.
-A compiler shouldn&rsquo;t impose its dependency on compiled programs.</p>
+If this didn’t seem to create problem on macOS or most linux situation, at least for developers, it was clearly a non ideal situation.
+A compiler shouldn’t impose its dependency on compiled programs.</p>
 <p>Moreover, if compressed marshalling is very nice for the compiler,
 this is a quite biased use case.
 In particular, one cannot use marshalled data coming from untrustworthy sources (because such data